• Skip to primary navigation

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-Step 1: Heat the butter and oil in a large heavy-based saucepan.
-Fry the onions, garlic, ginger, and curry powder for 5 minutes on a medium heat.
+One: Heat the butter and oil in a large, heavy-based saucepan over medium heat.
+Add the onions, garlic, ginger, and curry powder and fry for 5 minutes, stirring occasionally.

-Step 2: Add the cubed parsnips and apple and cook for a further 2 minutes.
+Two: Add the cubed parsnips and apple and cook for a further 2 minutes, stirring occasionally.

-Step 4: Pour the chunky soup into a liquidiser or processor and liquidise until smooth.
+Four: Transfer the chunky soup to a blender or food processor and blend until smooth.

-Step 5: Pour the smooth soup back into the pan and add 100 ml of boiling water to thin it out if required.
-Serve with a swirl of creme fraiche.
+Five: Pour the smooth soup back into the pan.
+If the soup is too thick, add 100 ml of boiling water to thin it out to your desired consistency.
+Serve with a swirl of creme fraiche on top.

 Step by step photo instructions for making curried parsnip soup.